Hikuleo (wrestler): Professional wrestling career

-New Japan Pro-Wrestling (2016–present)
+New Japan Pro-Wrestling (2016–2024)

 Bullet Club (2016–2022)

-Koloamatangi was trained to wrestle by Bully Ray and Devon at the Team 3D Academy in Florida.
+Fifita was trained to wrestle by Bully Ray and Devon at the Team 3D Academy in Florida.
 In 2016, he travelled to Japan, where he became a student at the New Japan Pro-Wrestling (NJPW) dojo.
-Koloamatangi, under the ring name Hikule'o (a reference to the Tongan god), made his professional wrestling debut on November 12, 2016, in Auckland, New Zealand at NJPW's On the Mat Internet pay-per-view, losing to Henare.
+Fifita, under the ring name Hikule'o (a reference to the Tongan god), made his professional wrestling debut on November 12, 2016, in Auckland, New Zealand at NJPW's On the Mat Internet pay-per-view, losing to Henare.

-Koloamatangi continued his training throughout 2017, serving as a young lion.
+Fifita continued his training throughout 2017, serving as a young lion.
 He rejoined the active NJPW roster in September 2017, taking part in the Destruction tour under the ring name "Leo Tonga".
 He joined the gaijin heel stable Bullet Club alongside his brothers Tanga Loa and Tama Tonga and his cousin Bad Luck Fale, substituting for the injured Kenny Omega.
-On January 4, 2018, Koloamatangi appeared at Wrestle Kingdom 12, the 27th annual January 4 Tokyo Dome Show (NJPW's annual flagship event), taking part in a New Japan Rumble.
-At The New Beginning in Sapporo later that month, Koloamatangi changed his ring name to "Hikuleo".
+On January 4, 2018, Fifita appeared at Wrestle Kingdom 12, the 27th annual January 4 Tokyo Dome Show (NJPW's annual flagship event), taking part in a New Japan Rumble.
+At The New Beginning in Sapporo later that month, Fifita changed his ring name to "Hikuleo".
 In March 2018, Hikuleo sustained an injury to his anterior cruciate ligament.